 Surety Bond Requirements – All applicants must submit proof of:

 - a surety bond of $50,000 issued by an A- surety company authorized to do business in Montana and registered with the Secretary of State, OR,

 - a certificate of deposit, cash or a government bond of $50,000

 - cannot be combined with other bonds

 - must be only in the Department of Justice’s name

 - must be issued for a two-year period

-Annual Renewal Required – Telemarketers must renew their registration and update their surety bond form annually.
-The department requires a 60-day written notice prior to bond renewal.
-You have 30 days to either have the surety bond re-issued or you can request in writing that your telemarketing registration application be cancelled.
-If you fail to meet any of the renewal requirements or cancel your registration, you must cease doing telemarketing in Montana.
+Annual Renewal Required – If a telemarketer desires to continue to conduct its business during subsequent years, the telemarketer must renew its telemarketer’s registration and update its surety bond form annually.
+A telemarketer must submit its annual renewal application not less than 30 days prior to the expiration date to prevent a lapse of registration.
+Alternatively, a telemarketer may request in writing that its registration be cancelled.
+If a telemarketer fails to meet any of the renewal requirements or if it cancels its registration, the telemarketer must cease doing telemarketing in Montana.
 Fines will be assessed for non-compliance.

 How to Register: